 Seoraksan National Park

-Seoraksan National Park is South Korea’s best-known place to get outside.
+Seoraksan National Park is South Korea’s best-known place to get outside and see the autumn foliage.
 If you ever get to that far corner of Gangwon Province, you’ll see why.
 Enter early in the morning and you’ll get a fairly quiet walk through Sinheungsa Temple, which hosts the largest seated Buddha statue in the world.
 Then there is the hikes and boy, are they the best!
 Ulsan Bawi was our favorite, though walking around Gwangeumseong after taking a cable car up was pretty rad!
 This was the perfect place to propose to Christina and that’s what I did, albeit nervously!
 Even if you don’t have a grand gesture planned, spend time at Seoraksan National Park and you’ll definitely look back on it with a smile.

 With all these recommendations for South Korea fall travel, I’m ready to get there now.
 I hope your trip to Korea is as wonderful as a vacation can be.
 If you make it somewhere that didn’t make the list, let us know in the comments section and we’ll be happy to consider it!
 Enjoy South Korea during the fall season.
 Be sure to take as many photos and videos of this beautiful country as possible.